jthurteau/wrest/README.md

 BASE_URI - root relative or absolute URI that maps to PUBLIC_PATH, useful for generating non-relative links.
 This can be provided, or auto-calculated.
 APPLICATION_PATH - path to the root of a signified application, mapping varies by project structure APPLICATION_ROOT - path to the root of managed applications, typically /opt/application, /opt, /var/www/application, /var/www, etc.
-VENDOR_PATH - path to the root of managed dependencies, typically INSTALL_PATH/vendor, but paths outside of INSTALL_PATH are suppored.
+SRC_PATH - path to the src for the project, defaults to INSTALL_PATH/src or INSTALL_PATH VENDOR_PATH - path to the root of managed dependencies, typically INSTALL_PATH/vendor, but paths outside of INSTALL_PATH are suppored.

 RESOVLER_PYLON - a portion of URI_MIRROR, aka $_SERVER\['PHP_SELF'] to match for BASE_URI calculation and Resolver routing (auto-piping).
 Matching RESOLVER_PYLON helps map PUBLIC_PATH to the BASE, marking the position in the served URI to where BASE_URI ends.
 The rest of the URI, including the match an everything else in the path, is the route for the app.
 From the application's perspective everything before RESOVLER_PYLON is chopped of from the URI as if PUBLIC_PATH were directly under the root of the URI path.
 Processing for RESOVLER_PYLON will try to automatically negotiate the cases where the ".php" suffix is needed, and where it is not.